textileio/js-examples/README.md

 - [x] Browser example storing user files in Buckets
 - [x] Browser example with API Auth Provider

+**Note**

+The chat demo, hub-threaddb-chat, has been temporarily deprecated until we complete the [threads refactor](https://github.com/textileio/js-threads/issues/414) project.

 > Examples and demos using Textile's Javascript/Typescript libraries and clients.

 ### User buckets example